Patrick Mahomes II Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 Season Stats

-- He has tacked on 227 rushing yards on 37 carries with one touchdown, averaging 25.2 yards per game.
+- He also adds 227 rushing yards (25.2 ypg) on 37 carries while scoring one touchdown on the ground.

-- The Chiefs have thrown the ball in 63.3% of their plays from scrimmage this year while staying on the ground 36.7% of the time.
-This offensive attack ranks 13th in the NFL in points scored.
+- The Chiefs have run 63.3% passing plays and 36.7% rushing plays this season.
+They rank 13th in the NFL in scoring.

-- Mahomes accounts for 57.3% of his team's red zone plays, with 47 of his 362 pass attempts coming from inside the opponent's 20-yard line.
+- Mahomes has attempted 47 of his 362 passes in the red zone, accounting for 57.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Mahomes' matchup with the Raiders.